A new Board of Directors was elected on November 18, 2020. The Board will serve for four years.

 Switzerland, SAB, multisectoral national mountain organisation

 Geographer, he was from 1996 to 2001 Head of the regional office of the Swiss Centre for mountain regions (SAB) in Brig.
-Since 2002 he is the Director of the Swiss Centre for mountain regions in Berne.
-He is also the Secretary of the Parliamentary Group Mountains.
-Furthermore, he is Member of the Federal Council on spatial development in Switzerland and President of Schweizerische Beratungsgruppe für Regionen und Gemeinden, Finally, he is the Secretary of the Conference of Heads of Municipalities from tourism villages in mountain areas.
-On the international level, Thomas Egger is Member of the advisory group on municipal development of the Bundesland Rheinland Pfalz and Member of the advisory group on rural development of South Tyrol.
-He is also Co-leadeer of an Action Group in the Macroregional strategy for the Alps (EUSALP) and responsible for several projects in the Alpine Space Program as well as projects in the cooperation with countries in Eastern and Southeastern Europe.
+Thomas Egger is Director of the Swiss Association for Mountain Regions – SAB since 2002.
+Formerly a member of the Swiss Federal Parliament, he is President of SEREC (Swiss Service for Regions and Municipalities) and Secretary of the Conference of Presidents of Mountain Tourist Village Municipalities.
+He is also co-leader of an Action Group in the Macroregional strategy for the Alps (EUSALP) and responsible for several projects of the Alpine Space Programme as well as projects in the cooperation with countries in Eastern and South-eastern Europe.

 MEMBER: Mario GRILLO